The U.S.-Israel-Iran Conflict and Bible Prophecy

 Despite Iran’s threats against both Israel and the United States, recent events have highlighted the limitations of Iran’s conventional military capabilities.

 Since its founding as a nation in 1948, Israel has avoided military defeat largely thanks to U.S. support.
-But just as Benjamin Netanyahu said, these recent events will affect the Middle East and “change history.”
+But just as Prime Minister Netanyahu said, these recent events will affect the Middle East and “change history.”

 Prophecy reveals that another superpower—referred to as the “king of the North”—will rise in Europe.